foodoasisla/search-engine/README.md

 ## Logic

-And the logic for the list page is here… https://github.com/foodoasisla/site/blob/master/assets/js/list.js
+The logic for the list page is in the JavaScript… https://github.com/foodoasisla/site/blob/master/assets/js/list.js

 ## Features

-Some of the features of the list page are…
+Some of the features of the current page are…

-It accepts an address as a query string parameter, and uses Google’s geolocation API to translate that to an address.
+* It accepts an address as a query string parameter, and uses Google’s geolocation API to translate that to an address.
 Here’s a working example: http://foodoasis.la/list/?address=Orange%20County
-If no address is available it uses the built-in Geolocation in the user’s browser: http://foodoasis.la/list/ It sorts the list on the page so that the closest locations are at the top.
+* If no address is available it uses the built-in Geolocation in the user’s browser: http://foodoasis.la/list/
+* It sorts the list on the page so that the closest locations are at the top.